Kirragami/WuWa-Companion/README.md

 2. Pity Counter : Shows where your pity stands currently on limited banners.<br />
     Command : !!pity<br />

+AS OF PATCH 1.2, THE RECORD ID GETS RESET EVERY HOUR AND PITY COUNTER IS RENDERED UNUSABLE FOR NOW.

 You need to first setup these in environment variables along with the bot TOKEN<br />
 PLAYER_ID_DICT = '{"your discord tag" : "wuwa player id"}'<br />
 PLAYER_RECORD_ID = '{"your discord tag" : "your pull record id"}'<br />